 The Coha-Gunderson Prize

-- a brief, 1-2 page description of your entry, including plans for further development if the work is still in progress
+1) A brief 1-2 page description of the entry, including plans for further development if still in progress.

 2) Your resume or CV